wailsapp/docs/development/README.md

 In this section we cover all aspects of Wails development and contribution guidelines.

+## Background

+Historically, Wails development has been quite ad-hoc.
+The aim of this proposal is to create a simple workflow for contributing to the project.
+It is meant as a starting point and any improvements to this process are welcome (please open a ticket!).

 ## Issue Driven Development

-If there is something to add to the code, whether a bug or enhancement, open a ticket so that it can be discussed.
-If the coding goes ahead, create a new branch off `develop` and reference the ticket ID, eg:
+If there is something to add to the code, whether a bug or enhancement, a ticket should be opened so that it can be discussed.
+If the coding goes ahead, a new branch should be created from the `develop` branch with a reference to the ticket ID, eg:
   `64 - Support react`

 Commit messages should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/#summary) format:

-  * fix: message
-  * feat: message
-  * docs: message
-  * BREAKING CHANGE: message
+  * tag[(scope)]: message

 | Tag             | Meaning              |
 | --------------- | -------------------- |